tofetpuzo/LAMP/project/project1.md

 After setting up ec2 instance, the dashboard was similar to the figure below:
  ![instance](./images/instance.png).

- The next step before installing LAMP is to ensure my local machine and remote server communicates, I had to download the keypair usually attached to the instance of ec2, This allows for easy communication between my local machine and the remote server.
+ The next step before installing LAMP is to ensure my local machine and remote server communicate successfully, I had to download the keypair usually attached to the instance of ec2, This allows for easy communication between my local machine and the remote server.
+This was done using the terminal, the code required is usually in the SSH Client section in the dashboard.

 ### APACHE INSTALLATION
-To install apache, the ubuntu packages must be up to date, to ensure this, this code was wr
+To install apache, the ubuntu packages must be up to date using the code below usually done inside the terminal.

-After signing into the link.
-Create an instance of the EC2
+`~$: sudo apt install apache2`

-check APACHE status
+To check APACHE status from the local machine terminal. use this code:

-`sudo `
+`~$: sudo systemctl status apache2 `